patris111/uraohjain/README.md

 ### Usage

-Now that you've installed the project and its dependencies, you can start your Uraohjain+ with:
+Now that you've installed the project and its dependencies, you can start Uraohjain+ with:

 npm run dev

-Your website will be available at `http://localhost:3000`.
-You can start building your stunning Astro-powered website!
+Uraohjain+ will be available at `http://localhost:3000`

 ### Deployment